pchinjr/praise-cage-rest-api-workshop/README.md

 ### Use HTML Page to Issue a GET Request to the Val Town HTTP Endpoint

-Modify the `index.html` file to include a button for fetching all stored praises:
+Modify the `index.html` file to include a button for fetching all stored praises as JSON:

 ```html
 <form action="https://<VALTOWNUSER>-<VALTOWNFUNCTION>.web.val.run" method="GET">